dotnet/fsharp/docs/diagnostics.md

 ---
 title: Diagnostics
-category: Compiler
+category: General
-categoryindex: 1
+categoryindex: 100
-index: 3
+index: 300
 ---
+# Diagnostics

+The key types are

+* `ErrorLogger`
+* `FSharpDiagnosticSeverity`
+* `FSharpDiagnostic`

+and functions

+* `warning` - emit a warning
+* `errorR` - emit an error and continue
+* `error` - emit an error and throw an exception
+* `errorRecovery` - recover from an exception

+## Diagnostic messages

+For the compiler, a key file is `FSComp.txt` olding most of the messages.
+There are also a few other similar files including some old error messages in `FSStrings.resx`.

-## Adding Error Messages
+## Adding Diagnostics

-Adding or adjusting errors emitted by the compiler is usually straightforward (though it can sometimes imply deeper compiler work).
+Adding or adjusting diagnostics emitted by the compiler is usually straightforward (though it can sometimes imply deeper compiler work).
 Here's the general process:

 1. Reproduce the compiler error or warning with the latest F# compiler built from the [F# compiler repository](https://github.com/dotnet/fsharp).
 2. Find the error code (such as `FS0020`) in the message.